 You can prevent anthracnose by planting resistant varieties, provide good drainage and avoiding overhead watering.
 It’s also worth practising crop rotation to ensure the disease doesn’t linger.

-These insects love feeding on vegetables and you’ll see misshapen or yellow leaves as well as distorted flowers and fruit.
+These insects love feeding on vegetables and so are worth watching for when you grow peppers.
+Look for misshapen or yellow leaves as well as distorted flowers and fruit.
 You might also spot a large presence of ants on plants.

 There’s plenty of ways to make aphids leave your crop along including growing companion plants or ones that repel them (such as basil or rosemary).
 You can also mix water and insecticidal soap and spray the solution over the plants.

 This is a nutrient deficiency caused by lack of sufficient calcium uptake.
 You’ll see dark, water-soaked spots on the blossom end of the fruit (the side opposite the stem) may become leathery and rotted.